neilr8133/saltstack_demo1/README.txt

    to add our own 'sites-enabled.map' file which lists the enabled sites and use Jinja to iterate over them, similar to how has been set up in the 'auto_symlink_all_sites' branch (commit e9a91c845).
-* There is not currently a mechanism to disable sites and remove their configuration files; however in same way that we iterate over sites_enabled it is trivial to add one that removes both the /sites_available and /sites_enabled components.

 Things to be aware of:
 ======================